 For some dogs, learning how to walk properly on a leash can be a real challenge, and it’s no fun trying to walk a dog that drags you all over the place.
 Don’t let poor leash manners ruin your daily walks!
 Try signing up for an obedience class or consulting with a trainer in your area for some pointers.
 Your pet sitter, groomer, or vet might be able to connect you with some local resources.

 You may also be wondering how long your daily walks should be.
 It really depends on your dog, so watch him for ques.
 If he seems tired after five or 10 minutes, head home and gradually increase the length of your walks over time.

 For most dogs, 20 minutes is usually about right.
 As long as your senior dog is healthy, willing, and able, he’ll appreciate a 20-minute walk, as well.
 On the other hand, if your dog is extremely high-energy, longer walks are a must… perhaps 30-40 minutes.
 Some dogs might even need two or three long walks every day.

+Some breeds with shorter noses or bulging eyes, like pugs and boston terriers, should wear a harness instead of a collar when on a leash.
 For dogs with health conditions, it’s always best to consult with your vet about the ideal length and frequency of his daily walks.

 Don’t forget to plan for someone to walk your dog when you’re at work all day.
 Most pet sitters are available for individual walks during the day, so take advantage of it.
 Remember, daily dog walks are essential for your dog’s health and happiness, so don’t let your busy lifestyle get in the way!